Treode/store/client/DESIGN.md

 * **max-age**: The max number of seconds between our given read\_timestamp and the read\_timestamp of the entry, i.e., (input read\_timestamp) - (entry read\_timestamp) <= max-age.
 In other words, we are willing to read a value that could be stale by at most max-age seconds.

+Note that the max-age directive is intended for intermediate caches; the DB ignores the max-age header value.
+It indicates that the user is willing to read a value from the intermediate cache if that value was read from the DB server fewer than `max-age` seconds ago.
+(The DB server just gives back the most recent value w.r.t. the timestamp, regardless of whether it satisfies the `max-age` requirement.)

 * **no-cache**: Forces cache to send a request to the DB server to retrieve the requested value.
 The result cannot just be returned from cache.

 An example of usage is below: